Particular/docs.particular.net/transports/rabbitmq/connection-settings.md

 ### Client authentication

-If the broker has been configured to require client authentication, a client certificate must be specified in the `CertPath` setting.
-If that certificate requires a password, it must be specified in the `CertPassphrase` setting.
+If the broker has been configured to require client authentication, a client certificate must be specified:

-Here is a sample connection string using these settings:

-snippet: rabbitmq-connection-client-auth

-Client certificates can also be specified via code instead of using the connection string:

 snippet: rabbitmq-client-certificate-file